Market validation

 Who this is relevant for

-China market validation is designed for companies with a proven product or service in their home market, and actively considering whether China is the right next move:
+China market validation is designed for SMEs whose competitive advantage sits in brand, technology, or industrial know-how - and who are actively considering whether China is the right next move:

 Companies that have received inbound interest from a Chinese distributor or partner but cannot verify the quality of that interest without in-market assessment.

-Businesses considering a WFOE or joint venture and wanting to know whether the commercial case supports the capital requirement.
+Businesses considering a wholly foreign-owned enterprise or joint venture and wanting to know whether the commercial case supports the capital requirement.

 Founders or commercial directors who have been to China, seen the opportunity, and want to test whether it is real before committing budget and management time.